UFISH-Team/uprobe-official/docs/docs/cli.md

 ## server

-Start the U-Probe HTTP web server using Granian.
+Start the U-Probe HTTP web server using Uvicorn.

 ```bash
 uprobe server [OPTIONS]
 ```

-This command starts the high-performance web interface and API for U-Probe.
+This command starts the FastAPI web interface and API for U-Probe.

 **Options:**